 J: ‘How interactive was the session?’

-C: The session was very interactive through a variety of team based and individual exercises and scenarios with the purpose of better understanding certain topics such as disorders, suicide and depression.
-We also watched videos from people who have experienced troubling episodes of Mental Health which prompted great group discussions.
+C: The session was very interactive through a variety of team-based and individual exercises and scenarios with the purpose of better understanding certain topics such as disorders, suicide and depression.
+We also watched videos from people who have experienced troubling episodes of mental ill-health which prompted great group discussions.

 J: ‘Do you need any prior knowledge before attending the MHFA course?’

 C: Absolutely not, having never had any prior knowledge of mental health issues I did walk in initially feeling anxious about the course however within a very short space of time I felt relaxed and comfortable enough to ask any questions I may have had.
 The course is run at a pace that everyone is comfortable with and the trainer is open to questions at any point of the day.
 The phrase “there is no bad question” is firmly communicated at the start of the course.